Military uniform photo paired with suspicious online chat messages, representing the typical military romance scam template

-Signs of a Military Romance Scam: 15 Warning Signs You Need to Know
+Military Romance Scam: 15 Signs

 You meet someone online.
 They say they are a soldier deployed overseas.
 They share photos in uniform.
 They are romantic, attentive, and brave.